-Ashley is an attorney.
-She has taught and written various introductory law courses.
+Ashley has a JD degree and is an attorney.
+She has extensive experience as a prosecutor and legal writer, and she has taught and written various law courses.

 Partnerships are one of the easiest and least expensive business structures to form.
 A partnership is an unincorporated, for-profit business established and run by two or more individuals.
 The individuals are known as 'partners' and serve as co-owners of the business.

 There are several types of partnerships, but the most common is the general partnership.
 This is a business partnership where all partners have responsibility for the business and unlimited liability for business debts.
 Each general partner is responsible for the business in some way.
 This means that each partner must contribute something to the partnership, such as funds, property, skills or labor.
 Each general partner shares the business profits, liabilities and losses.

 For example, let's say that Dottie and Dave decide to open a clothing store.
 Their store will be called D.D.'s Duds.
 Dottie and Dave are general partners.
 The two decide that Dottie will be responsible for buying the clothing and stocking the store.
 Dave will be responsible for everyday store operations.
 They'll both contribute money toward funding the store, and they'll split any profits.
 If the store loses money, then they'll split the losses.
 As general partners, each has the power to manage some aspect of the business.